 I knew I wouldn’t be alone in this so I asked a group of bloggers how they were fairing during this crazy lockdown period and these are some of the nuggets they gave me.
 Some don’t have this luxury like Jaymee, who is more worried about her husband having to go to work but a lot are working from home.

-Partner is Driving me Insane During Lockdown!
+My Husband is Driving me Insane During Lockdown!

 Can you relate to some of these?